Carol Weisman's Bio

 She found the gangs better organized, with clearer expectations and a solid leadership training program.
 Although she doesn't recommend any fundraising that would end in incarceration, the gangs certainly had some "creative" ideas.

 Carol has published extensively on governance, volunteerism and governance.
 Her 9th book is Transforming Ordinary People into Fundraising Superheroes...
 Even those who hate to ask.
-She has just started on her 10th book on Choosing a Fundraising Strategy.
-She has promised to stop telling her husband that what she is working on is her last book.
+She is finishing her 10th and 11th books, Planned Giving Basics: The Why The Who and the How and Becoming One of the Grateful Dead: Where There is a Will, There's a Way She has promised to stop telling her husband that what she is working on is her last book.

 Raising Charitable Children, is in its third printing.
 It has been covered by The New York Times, Parade Magazine, Parents Magazine and was the cover story of Scholastic Parent and Child.